XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 ### {{n.next()}}.
 Connect to the Network

 You must be connected to the network to submit transactions to it.
-The following code shows how to connect to a public XRP Ledger Testnet server a supported [client library](client-libraries.html):
+The following code shows how to connect to a public XRP Ledger Testnet server with a supported [client library](client-libraries.html):

 <!-- MULTICODE_BLOCK_START -->